Martinka0/Feed-Reader/README.md

+# Installation:

 Scroll to the bottom of the page to view the Jasmine test section.
+Tests that are green have passed and red have failed.

+# Tests:

+* Test that loops through each feed in the allFeeds object and ensures it has a URL defined and that the URL is not empty.
+* Test that loops through each feed in the allFeeds object and ensures it has a name defined and that the name is not empty.
+* Test to ensure menu element is hidden by default.
+* Test that ensures the menu opens when the menu icon is clicked.
+* Test that ensures the menu closes when clicked again.
+* Test to ensure when the loadFeed function is called and completed, that there is .entry element within the .feed container.
+* Test that ensures when a new feed is loaded by the loadFeed function that the content actually changes.

 # Project Overview

-In this project you are given a web-based application that reads RSS feeds.
-The original developer of this application clearly saw the value in testing, they've already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
-Unfortunately, they decided to move on to start their own company and we're now left with an application with an incomplete test suite.
-That's where you come in.
+ A web-based application that reads RSS feeds and uses Jasmine to test JavaScript functions.

 # Project Rubric